|

 either a Palm or PocketPC handheld in the field, you can upload the (“unflared!”)

-Plotter chart data directly into your handheld device and dispense with the
+Plotter chart data directly into your handheld device and dispense with

-can include specific reciprocity compensation for any of the film/dev
+you can include specific reciprocity compensation for any of the film/dev

 combinations in the Plotter’s extensive database.
 This packs all of the

-essential information and calculation into the handheld device, freeing your
+essential information and calculation into the handheld device, freeing

-personal interpretation of subject matter—which, after all, is the whole
+and personal interpretation of subject matter—which, after all, is the whole

 point of large-format B&W photography.